sergio-sanz-rodriguez/Heart-Disease-Prediction-ML/README.md

 ---

 ## Objective
-The objective of this work is to investigate the potential of ensemble architectures for improving the performance in binary classification problems such as heart attack dectection.
-In this notebook, we will analyze a heart-attack database in order to predict, by means of machine-learning models, whether a person has a heart disease or not.
+The objective of this work is to investigate the potential of ensemble architectures to improve prediction in binary classification problems.
+In this notebook, we will utilize a heart disease database in order to detect, using machine-learning models, the presence of heart disease in patients.

 The evaluated models include: **Logistic Regression**, **Support Vector Machine (SVM)**, **Random Forest**, **Soft-Voting**, and **Stacking**.
-The last three models correspond to ensemble architectures.
+The last three correspond to ensemble architectures.

 ## Data Overview